on247/knacksteem.org/README.md

 #### API Server
-Our sister project [utopian-io/api.utopian.io](https://github.com/utopian-io/api.utopian.io) provides the back-end APIs for Utopian.
-If you want to run Utopian locally, you **do need**  to run that project, though you may want to check it out!
+Our sister project [knacksteem/api.knacksteem](https://github.com/knacksteem/api.knacksteem) provides the back-end APIs for knacksteem.
+If you want to run knacksteem locally, you **do need**  to run that project, though you may want to check it out!

 ## License